edvb/tisp/doc/tisp.7.md

 Returns the given argument unevaluated.

-#### Void

-Returns nothing.
-Used to insert a void type in a list or force a function not to return anything.

 #### eval

-Evaluates the expression given, can be dangerous to use in practice.
-In general `apply` should be used instead.
+Evaluates the expression given.
+Can be dangerous to use as arbitrary code could be executed if the input is not from a trusted source.
+In general `apply` should be used when possible.

 #### =

 Tests if multiple values are all equal.
-Returns `nil` if any are not, and `t` otherwise.
+Returns `Nil` if any are not, and `True` if they are.

 #### cond

 Evaluates each expression if the given condition corresponding to it is true.
-Runs through all arguments, each is a list with the first element as the condition which needs to be `t` after evaluated, and the rest of the list is the body to be run if and only if the condition is met.
-Used for if/elseif/else statements found in C-like languages and `if`,`when`,`unless`,`switch` macros in Tisp.
+Runs through all arguments, each is a list with the first element as the condition which needs to be `True` after evaluated, and the rest of the list is the body to be run if and only if the condition is met.
+Used for if/elseif/else statements found in C-like languages.
+Also see `if`,`when`,`unless`,`switch` macros in Tisp.

 #### typeof

 Returns a string stating the given argument's type.
-Used to create `type?` individual functions.

-#### lambda
+#### Func

-Creates function, first argument is a list of elements representing the symbol name for any arguments of the new function.
-Rest of the arguments are code to be run with the supplied arguments.
+Creates anonymous function, first argument is a list of symbols for the names of the new function arguments.
+Rest of the arguments to Func is the body of code to be run when the function is called.
+Also see `def`.

-#### macro
+#### Macro

-Similar to lambda, creates anonymous macro with first argument as macro's argument list and rest as macro's body.
+Functions which operate on syntax expressions, and return syntax.
+Similar to Func, Macro creates anonymous macro with first argument as macro's argument list and rest as macro's body.
+Unlike functions macros do not evaluate their arguments when called, allowing the expressions to be transformed by the macro, returning a new expression to be evaluated at run time.
+Also see `defmacro`

 #### def

 Create variable with the name of the first argument, with the value of the second.
 If name given is a list use the first element of this list as a new functions name and rest of list as its arguments.
-If only variable name is given make it self evaluating.
+If only variable name is given make it a self evaluating symbol.

 #### set!

 Change the value of the of the variable given by the first argument to the second argument.
 Errors if variable is not defined before.

+#### undefine!

+Remove variable from environment.
+Errors if variable is not defined before.

+#### defined?

+Return boolean on if variable is defined in the environment.

 #### load